4 Words to Remember When Managing Upwards

-In an effort to effectively manage up, there’s an approach I like to use called ‘UPPA.’
-This framework has helped me remember how to manage up point-by-point, and it can certainly help you too.
+In an effort to effectively manage upwards, there’s an approach I like to use called ‘UPPA.’
+This managing upwards framework has helped me remember how to manage up point-by-point, and it can certainly help you too.

-- Remember that your boss, manager, or anyone you might work with across the organization has developed a specific style for how they work.
+- When managing upwards, remember that your boss, manager, or anyone you might work with across the organization has developed a specific style for how they work.

 - You don’t have to do it their way necessarily, but you do need to understand their way so you can effectively communicate and manage to them.

 - Take time to observe how they think, feel, and act.
 See what works or doesn’t work for them.

 - Ask if how you work together is effective or not.
 And look for feedback cues that can help you better understand their style.

 - Now that you understand them, take time to personalize your approach with the work that you do.

 - Truly tailor how you draft emails, create outlines, and communicate.